Images from war-torn Ukraine show us just how fragile our home life can be.

 We think of our home as a place of stability and security and as a place to make memories – happy memories.

-But, if your country is under attack and your home is an unsafe place to be, you will have to abandon it all.
+But, if your country comes suddenly under attack your home may become unsafe and you may have to abandon it all.

-Forced to flee you may be able to take only what is absolutely essential for survival.
-Clothing, toiletries, nappies, baby food, identity documents, money, bank details, medication, mobile phone.
+Forced to flee people may only be able to take what is absolutely essential for survival: clothing, toiletries, nappies, baby food, identity documents, money, bank details, medication, mobile phone.

-However, what you take will be determined by how much can you physically carry.
-And, because you don’t know what you are going to.. where… or when… these decisions, will be made in a state of fear, panic and heightened anxiety.
+When you don’t know what you are going to.. or where… any decision, will be made in a state of fear, panic and heightened anxiety.

 If you stay your life will be in danger.
 If you leave you may never see your family again.